2024/03/04 printed from http://dermboard.org All Rights Reserved

-Acne appears when pores get clogged with dead skin, oils, or a buildup of bacteria.
+Acne appears when pores get clogged with dead skin and oils, causing a buildup of bacteria.
 The skin gets inflamed, red, and the resulting swelling can block nearby pores causing the acne to spread.

-In my opinion, the biggest problem with acne is its timing, since it occurs out of the blue during the most sensitive years of life- puberty and early adulthood.
+In my opinion, the biggest problem with acne is its timing.
+Why?
+Because acne occurs out of the blue during the most sensitive years of life – puberty and early adulthood.
 This may cause poor self-esteem, depression, anger, and other social issues.

-This is summarized by Sulzberger and Zaidems in their article: “Psychogenic factors in dermatological disorders”.
+Sulzberger and Zaidems summarized this problem with acne in their article: “Psychogenic factors in dermatological disorders.”
 Med Clin North Am 1948;32:669.: